Cheap oil is over – what that means for LNG

 To be fair – there have always been those who make healthy choices early.
 It’s just not a majority occupation.

 LNG is such a thing.
-Whats the barriers then?
+What are the barriers then?
 What was holding us back?
 Well, cheap oil it was.
 Oil had to become as painfully expensive as it is right now so people start to question some age-old dogmas.
-And when they start to stretch their necks in order to see neighbors lawn, they will find themselves attracted to LNG as a fuel.
-Not because its cleaner (it is), not because its cool (it most certainly is) and not even because it’s sustainable (scores in that one too).
+And when they start to stretch their necks to see neighbors’ lawns, they will find themselves attracted to LNG as a fuel.
+Not because it’s cleaner (it is), not because it’s cool (it most certainly is), and not even because it’s sustainable (scores in that one too).
 It’s because being separated from a loved one hurts and I sure love my Benjamin Franklin’s.

 Leave a Reply